inko-lang/inko/docs/source/references/core-types.md

 ## Option

-`Option` is an algebraic data type/enum class used to represent an optional value.
+`Option` is an algebraic data type/enum used to represent an optional value.
 It has two constructor: `Some(T)` and `None`, with `None` signalling the lack of a value.

 ## Result

-`Result` is an algebraic data type/enum class used for error handling.
-It has two constructors: `Ok(T)` and `Error(E)`.
+`Result` is an algebraic data type/enum used for error handling.
+It has two
+constructors: `Ok(T)` and `Error(E)`.
 The `Ok` constructor signals the success of an operation, while `Error` signals an error occurred.

 ## String

-The `String` class is used for strings.
+The `String` type is used for strings.
 Strings are UTF-8 encoded immutable strings.
 Internally strings are represented such that they can be efficiently passed to C code, at the cost of one extra byte of overhead per string.